cogpy/paystacog/profile/README.md

-# Paystack Open Source Software
+# Hi there 👋🏾
-Welcome to the PaystackOSS, a repository containing:
+Welcome to the Paystack Open Source Software (PaystackOSS), a collection of tools and resources for developers to build amazing payment experiences with Paystack.
+The repository currently contains:
 - Sample apps
 - Developer Tools
 - Plugins